AlreadyBored/nodejs-assignments/assignments-v2/01b-data-processing-cli/assignment.md

 - Use `stream.pipeline` (from `stream/promises`) to connect streams and handle errors properly
 - For CSV parsing in the Transform stream, handle the first line (headers) separately from data lines
 - For `json-to-csv`, you'll need to buffer the JSON input to parse it, but write the CSV output via a stream
-- For `sort-large`, use `os.cpus().length` to determine the number of workers
+- For `log-stats`, make sure chunks start/end on line boundaries to avoid partial log lines
-- For merging sorted arrays, implement a k-way merge: compare the first element of each sorted chunk, pick the smallest, advance that chunk's pointer
+- For merging stats, sum counters and merge path maps before computing `topPaths`
 - Always resolve file paths relative to the current working directory before performing operations
 - Use `path.resolve()` to combine current working directory with relative paths
 - Use `process.cwd()` is NOT appropriate here - maintain your own current working directory variable